spinnaker/spinnaker.github.io/setup/triggers/github/index.md

   repository](https://help.github.com/articles/create-a-repo/) to send Webhooks from.

-## Configuring Your GitHub Webhook
+## Configuring your GitHub webhook

 Under your GitHub repository, navigate to __Settings__ > __Webhooks__ > __Add
 Webhook__.
 Here, provide the following values to the form shown below: